-- Extend Glenview Avenue to Piney Branch Road via a new business street. - Improve pedestrian and bicycle connections to adjacent neighborhoods, transit, and community facilities.
+- Extend Glenview Avenue to Piney Branch Road via a new business street. - Improve pedestrian and bicycle connections to adjacent neighborhoods, transit, and community facilities. - Provide bicycle parking at this site.

 The following CR Zone incentive density categories should be used as part of any optional method development: